 Lake Tyrrell in the semi-arid Mallee region of Victoria, Australia, once served as a celestial observatory for the indigenous Boorong people.
 The heavens mirrored in its saline shallows enunciated a sacred reciprocity between sky and country, a reciprocity long ago ruptured by clearing and colonization.
 This pre-history is reflected in the source of the lake’s name, ‘tyrille’, meaning ‘a space opening to the sky’ analogous to the ‘chora’ of classical Greek myth.
 The project ‘Syzygy’ – a ‘yoking of opposites’ or an ‘alignment of three or more celestial objects’ – is an act of poetic restoration, an ersatz re-yoking or realignment of the lost reciprocity of earth with sky using camera-less, indexical methods of image-making.

 On nights free of reflected solar light, large sheets of gelatin silver film were placed under pre-recorded images, laid out on the lakebed and exposed to the naked light of the stars.
-The prepared images included rare glass plate negatives made in telescopes at Mount Palomar (USA) and Siding Spring (Australia) borrowed from the University of Melbourne; film photograms of native live invertebrates gathered from the lake’s shore; and carbon powder prints on tracing paper and the chemical trace of a live Emu’s feet and dancers’ skin on photographic film as they performed on the lake-bed.
+The prepared images included rare glass plate negatives made in telescopes at Mount Palomar (USA) and Siding Spring (Australia) borrowed from the private collection of astrophysicist Rachel Webster; film photograms of native live invertebrates gathered from the lake’s shore; and carbon powder prints on tracing paper and the chemical trace of a live Emu’s feet and dancers’ skin on photographic film as they performed on the lake-bed.
 This technically complex nine-year undertaking took place in consultation with scholar Paul Carter and astrophysicist Maurizio Toscano with contributions from sound artist Christopher Williams and a team of volunteers.
 State and federal Australian government art grants assisted early phases of the endeavour, a process documented on video.